-RAMOSE, the RESTful API Manager Over SPARQL Endpoints, is an open-source application written in Python which allows the agile development and publication of documented REST APIs for querying against any SPARQL endpoint.
-It is possible to customize RAMOSE to generate a Web REST API for the URL of a given SPARQL endpoint simply by creating an appropriate textual configuration file.
+RAMOSE is an open-source application written in Python which allows the agile development and publication of documented REST APIs for querying against any SPARQL endpoint.
+It is possible to customize RAMOSE to generate a Web REST API for the URL of a given SPARQL endpoint simply by creating an appropriate source-specific textual configuration file.